 Causes of Poor Consistency in Cheese Sauces

 Lower fat formulations, in particular, have a higher probability of clumping and separation.
-In an attempt to restore a product’s integrity, food formulators may use alternative thickening or gelling agents such as gums, starches or carrageenan.
-Unfortunately, these ingredients are not considered clean label by most consumers and may simply replace one textural problem with another in addition to having off flavors.
+In an attempt to restore a product’s integrity, food formulators may use alternative thickening or gelling agents.
+Unfortunately, some of these ingredients are not considered clean label and may simply replace one textural problem with another in addition to having off-flavors.
 Modifiers may be used to address some issues, but they may not be freeze/thaw stable and can be compromised by thermal treatments.

 Real Dairy Solutions to Textural Issues in Cheese Sauces

 For years, food scientists have turned to alternative ingredients in an attempt to replicate the flavor and texture of real cheese or processed cheese with mixed results.
 New and innovative products have come on the market to address these challenges.
 Among them are Grande Gusto®, a real dairy ingredient that tastes like cheese and maintains the same creamy consistency because it’s naturally derived from the cheesemaking process.

 Grande Gusto is a nutritious all-natural whey ingredient that allows formulators to replace a portion of fresh cheese or cheese powder in an application while actually improving consistency and mouthfeel, according to a controlled study.